IronEdward/Multiplayer-Game-AI/README.md

 # Multi-Agent-Experiment
-This is a program of a simple multi-agent shooting game.
+This is a simple program of a multi-agent shooting game.

+Red: Agent.
+Blue: An algorithm.